 (4) Appointment of committee members and chair.
 Upon expiration of the application deadline, the Supreme Court shall review the applications and letters of interest and appoint those individuals who are best suited to serve on the committee.
 Members shall be appointed to serve staggered four-year terms.
 The Supreme Court shall select a chair from among the committee’s members.
+No lawyer may serve more than two consecutive terms on the committee unless appointed by the Supreme Court as the committee chair or as an institutional or court representative (e.g. an academician, judge, recording secretary, etc.) or when justified by exceptional circumstances.
 Judges who serve as members of the committees generally shall not be selected as chairs.
 Committee members shall serve as officers of the court and not as representatives of any client, employer, or other organization or interest group.
 At the first meeting of a committee in any calendar year, and at every meeting at which a new member of the committee first attends, each committee member shall briefly disclose the general nature of his or her legal practice.

 (5) Vacancies.
 In the event of a vacancy on a committee due to death, incapacity, resignation or removal, the Supreme Court, after consultation with the committee chair, shall appoint a new committee member to serve for the remainder of the unexpired term.